richard-melvin/junit-theory-suite/doc/TheoriesTutorial.md

 ```

-In such cases, `Assume.assumeTrue` can be used to discard those points.
+In such cases, instead of fiddling with named datapoints, `Assume.assumeTrue` can be used to discard those points.
 Unlike other assertion methods, as long as some test cases pass the assumption, the overall test passes.